 You’re spoiled for choice if you’re looking for international concerts in Japan in 2026.

-With household names like BTS and lesser-known artists like Wet Leg and Stella Donnelly, there’s something for everyone right into summer and beyond.
+With household names like Diana Ross and lesser-known artists like Courtney Barnett and Rochelle Jordan, there’s something for everyone right into summer and beyond.
 On top of that, there are a bunch of awesome music festivals to head to.
-Check out some of our top picks below.
+Check out some of our top picks below — and also see how to get tickets to concerts in Japan.

 Suggested Activity